sercxanto/small_scripts/README.md

 For the full story, read [mutt_flagged_vfolder_README.md](mutt_flagged_vfolder_README.md).

+## smtpcheckaddresses

+Checks given email addresses on SMTP level.

+The intended use is to validate a MX email server configuration when it comes to email addresses / domains.
+E.g. during a migration just before going in production one might to check that all configured email address are accepted and not bouncing.

+smtpcheckaddresses.py accpepts a list of email addresses in a text file, one line per address.
+For each address it then opens a connection to a given host and checks the return code for the "RCPT TO" command.
+If the return code is in the range 200 to 299 the email address is assumed to be "OK".

+Additionally when given the -s option it sends a short test email to the addresses so you can check that mails are really delivered locally and not relayed.
+It is wise to provide also some email addresses which must fail.

 ## symlink\_picture\_list

 Creates an ordered symlinked folder structure to pictures out of a list in a file.